 Industrial plants are high hazard environments and industrial fire suppression systems are designed to confidently extinguish fires fueled by chemicals, liquid fuels, or hazardous materials.
 For this reason, industrial fire suppression systems use dry chemicals.

-Contact Keystone Fire Protection Co.today to inquire about a fire suppression system for your property today.
-Keystone can provide insight into the appropriate system for your space, inspect your current system, and install a new system so you can feel confident in the safety of your employees and property.
+Contact us at Keystone Fire & Security today to inquire about a fire suppression system for your property today.
+We can provide insight into the appropriate system for your space, inspect your current system, and install a new system so you can feel confident in the safety of your employees and property.